anabrid/lucidac-firmware/README.md

 Please note that debug output is not buffered and may not be visible if you are too slow.

 You can also find the IP address by asking your system administrator or watching your DHCP logs.
+You can also perform a network scan such as `nmap -v -A -p 5732 192.168.1.1-255` to search for computers in your (exemplaric) `192.168.1.1/24` network listening on port 5732.

 ### Using your LUCIDAC